 Kennel dog cough

-This is the most common reason as to why most dog a cough at night and it is treatable.
+This is the most common reason why most dogs a cough at night and it is treatable.
 Kennel cough is quite common among canines, and unfortunately, it is also highly contagious.
 Did you leave your dog at day-care service and now he appears to have a cold?
 This could be a kennel cough affecting your canine friend.

 As common as kennel cough is, it can be severe especially in puppies and dogs with a weakened immune system.
 Also known as canine infectious tracheobronchitis, the disease is transmitted through three main ways;